-The purpose of this policy is to set in place a governing framework for events with external speakers to ensure that this proud heritage, where debate, challenge and dissent are not only permitted but expected, can continue for current and future generations, while safeguarding our institution and its staff and students.
+The purpose of this policy is to set in place a governing framework for events with external speakers to ensure that this proud heritage, where debate, challenge and dissent are not only permitted but expected, can continue for current and future generations, while safeguarding our institution, UWE Bristol staff and students and the Students' Union at UWE.
 The policy outlines the context for the approval of external speakers and events.
 This policy aims to ensure that event organisers are aware of the framework we operate within when facilitating external speakers and the measures that may be required to support their event.
-It should be read in conjunction with the associated External Speaker Booking Procedure and Booking Form.
+It should be read inconjunction with the associated External Speaker Booking Procedure and Booking Form.